BradfordMedeiros/automate_docs/docs/utilities/when-do/sequencer.md

 ------------

 ### Description ###
-**sequencer** is a utility class uses to string together functions a declare when they should happen.
+**Sequencer** is a utility class uses to string together functions a declare when they should happen.
 Upon calling run the actions will be executed as specified, and a promise returns that will be resolved when all actions have finished executing.

 Usage: